I Lost a Pet

 - Search your neighborhood and engage the community.
 Walk or drive through your neighborhood and post flyers in surrounding areas.
 Ask neighbors, letter carriers, and delivery drivers if they have seen your pet.
 According to an ASPCA survey, about half of missing dogs and a third of missing cats were found by searching their local neighborhoods.

 - Utilize social media.
-Post a photo and description on LA City Lost and Found Pets, Nextdoor.com, Pawboost.com, or Shadowapp.com or upload a photo of your pet on Petco Love Lost, a searchable national database that uses facial recognition technology.
+Post a photo and description on LA City Lost and Found Pets, Nextdoor.com, or Pawboost.com or upload a photo of your pet on Petco Love Lost, a searchable national database that uses facial recognition technology.

 - Contact your nearest shelter.
 View the Lost Pet Search on our website to check if your lost pet is at one of our Centers.